miking-lang/miking-benchmarks/README.md

     configuration file.
   - A template `build_command` (optional): how to compile the benchmark.
 Again where "{argument}" is to be replaced.
+  - A template `clean_command` (optional): how to clean up files after running the benchmark.

   The first command entry that has all required executables will be chosen.